icon: LiNotebookTitle: Streamlit - A Deep Dive

 begin.text_input('Name', key='name')

 Storing unencrypted secrets in a git repository is a bad practice.
-For applications that require access to sensitive credentials, the recommended solution is to store those credentials outside the repository - such as using a credentials file not committed to the repository or passing them as environment variables
+For applications that require access to sensitive credentials, the recommended solution is to store those credentials outside the repository - such as using a credentials file not committed to the repository or passing them as environment variables.

 Streamlit provides native file-based secrets management to easily store and securely access your secrets in your Streamlit app.

-is the folder you're running Streamlit from.
-For example, $CWD/.streamlit/secrets.toml
+Create a file secrets.toml in the $CWD/.streamlit folder where $CWD is the folder you're running Streamlit from.
+For example, $CWD/.streamlit/secrets.toml.

 # Everything in this section will be available as an environment variable